bilb0bagg1ns/spring-boot-spring-data-react-informix-sample/README.md

 ## Exercising the Code:

 ### Want to see your JavaScript changes automatically?
-Run npm run-script watch to put webpack into watch mode.
+Run "npm run-script watch" to put webpack into watch mode.
 It will regenerate bundle.js as you edit the source.

 ### URL
 1. http://localhost:8080/